Psychometrics Frequently Asked Questions

 What types of financial aid are available?

 There are many types of financial assistance available to current students.
-Among them are assistantships and part-time employment at the university.
+Among them are research assistantships, teaching assistantships, and other part-time employment at the university.

 When are classes held?